elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 #### elife-metrics

 This is a small Django app that holds google analytics pageview data for research articles and is used to populate some article level metrics data on the journal site.

-#### elife-website

-This is a Drupal7 site that contains all of the eLife journal content, and other non-journal content.
-Crucially the XML to HTML is done in this site using XSLT that can be found at ...

 ### article metadata store